dolphyn/dolphyn/README.md

 - [x] mail read flag on read mail
 - [x] automated configuration for hash iterations during install wizard (nice)
 - [x] application setup wizard
+- [ ] the on-boarding is probably broken since the deletion of the HTTP endpoints and needs fixing.

 The Vision